 In 2018, Country Thunder security lines to get into the venue were longer than they’ve ever been.
 This is no surprise, and it’s only there to keep us all safe.
 However, it means that you need to plan for this if you want to make sure to see your favorite artist.
 We only caught the tail end of a couple people because the lines took 45 minutes!

-We have discounted tickets for GA 4-day passes (parking and single-day tickets to be announced later)!
-Let us know what you need by emailing us at hi@RichLivingLessSpending.com.
+We have discounted tickets for GA 4-day passes!
+Let us know how many you need by emailing us at hi@RichLivingLessSpending.com.

 Sometimes, we don’t have the best deals… We know that and share the best of the best deals with you on our Facebook Event Page.
 Check it out for the best discounts.